henkrehorst/cec-tutorials/kafka/README.md

 We will now create a simple data producer, that will write messages/events into our kafka topic.
 At the same time, we will start a simple consumer that will read the messages that are being published.
-These are the simples interactions 2 clients may have with the Kafka cluster.
+These are the simplest interactions 2 clients may have with the Kafka cluster.

 The producer,